NikCharlebois/Nik-Charlebois.com/docs/docs/blog/2024/authenticating-with-powershell/index.md

 ```
 <img src="/blog/2024/authenticating-with-powershell/images/scmodule.png" alt="Connecting to Security and Compliance Center via ExchangeOnlineManagement." />

+<h3>Local Configuration Management</h3>
+<p>LCM requires the certificate to be installed in the Local Machine's store in order to authenticate.</p>

 <h2>SharePoint Online</h2>
 <p>In the case of Microsoft365DSC, the authentication to SharePoint Online is done via the <a href="https://www.powershellgallery.com/packages/PnP.PowerShell/">PnP.PowerShell</a> module.
 It is sufficient to have the certificate u=in the current user's store to authenticate.
 You will also need to make sure that the app registration is granted the <strong>Sites.FullControl.All</strong> permission for the <strong>SharePoint API</strong> (not Microsoft Graph!). </p>